Ready to explore River Park Off Leash Dog Park? Here's everything you need to know before you go!

 Trail maintenance throughout the park is notably good, meaning you can focus on enjoying the scenery and watching your dog explore rather than navigating rough or unclear paths.
 The variety ensures that repeat visits feel fresh—you can choose meadow routes when your dog might appreciate the breeze and open space, or stick to forest paths when you want more protected, contemplative hiking.

-River Access and Water Features
+River Access and Scenic Views

 The river setting transforms the entire park experience, making it feel more like a wilderness adventure than a recreational facility visit.
-The sound of flowing water accompanies most of your time here, and the riparian environment supports different vegetation and wildlife than you'll encounter in the drier meadow and forest areas.
+The sound of flowing water accompanies much of your time here, and the riparian environment supports different vegetation and wildlife than you'll encounter in the drier meadow and forest areas.
 This water access also provides natural boundaries and landmarks that help with navigation across the expansive park area.

 Practical Hiking Considerations